shafr/shafr.github.io/_audio_books/planetside/planetside.md

 Perfect example of Sci-fi detective  as it should be - without annoyances.

-Great ammount of humor, not-a-superhero main character, cybernetics and technologies.
+Great amount of humor, not-a-superhero main character, cybernetics and technologies.

 Lots of detective work.
 Lots of action.
 Nice plot.